-We anticipate that our current cash balances and the Amended and Restated Credit Agreement, as described above, together with our cash flows from operations will be sufficient to fund our operations for the next 12 months.
-In addition, from time to time, we receive short-term unsecured loans from our executive officers and others in order to provide us with the flexibility necessary to maintain a steady deployment of capital.
-However, we expect our working capital requirements to increase over the next 12 months as we continue to strive for growth at the right condition.
+We expect that our current cash balances, the Amended and Restated Credit Agreement, as described above, and cash flows from operations will be sufficient to fund our operations over the next 12 months.
+We currently do not believe there will be any issues in extending the Webster Credit Line or securing a similar line from another bank before its expiration, and we plan to refinance the Notes prior to their maturity, though we cannot assure you that we will be successful in doing so on fav orable terms or at all.
+From time to time, we also receive short-term unsecured loans from our executive officers and others, providing the flexibility needed for the steady deployment of capital.
+However, we anticipate that our working capital requirements will increase in the coming 12 months as we continue to pursue growth under favorable conditions.